Business Networking : SMASH your next networking event

 8 tips for successful business networking

-It’s been said that Picasso, Salvador Dali, and Hemmingway, wouldn’t have become who they are today if it weren’t for Networking.
+It’s been said that Picasso, Salvador Dali, and Hemingway, wouldn’t have become who they are today if it weren’t for business Networking.
 The Saturday night salons at Gertrude Stein’s (a prolific art collector) apartment were famous amongst a small group of budding writers and artists, who would gather to discuss art, philosophy, and literature.
 Participants got to meet new people, build relationships and partnerships, learn new things, and bounce ideas off of each other.

 Your network is one of your most valuable assets but having one isn’t enough, you need to know how to maintain and leverage your connections to really get ahead.
 With that in mind, I’ve come up with 8 tips to help you get the most from your networking efforts.